alifa98/blog/about.md

 I am a Machine Learning enthusiastic and an open-source fan.
 I am into Mathematics.

-## Goal for 2024
+## Goal for 2025

-Keep the damn vscode open and keep coding along with reading papers.
+- Defend my Master's thesis
+- Contribute more to open-source projects
+- Get at least C1 in French.
+- Learn a new programming language language for fun.
+  - I am thinking about Rust.
+- Write more blog posts; specifically most of my ideas and experiments in Machine Learning that might be useful or insightful for others.

 ## Day to Day Work

-I am currently hacking on (as of Nov 2024):
+I am currently hacking on (as of Feb 2025):

 - Machine Learning & Unlearning
+- Stuff Related to LLMs & Transformers
 - Spatiotemporal Data
-- Stuff Related to LLMs & Transformers

 ## Skills